malikosbourne/osint-portfolio-Malik/docs/prompt-building/README.md

 </p>

+This project explores where photography theory and AI image generation meet.

+Most AI portraits default to flawless symmetry, perfect lighting, and polished skin — which is visually impressive, but not human.

+This first module focuses on realism, imperfection, and emotional honesty.

+It blends photography language, documentary visual logic, and structured prompt engineering to create repeatable, cinematic portrait outputs with character and grit.

+This repository will grow over time into a full series, with each module exploring a different approach to portrait creation.

+---

 ### **Module 01 — GRIT & REALISM**

-A structured AI prompt toolkit designed to help artists, photographers, and creators produce emotionally authentic portrait images using models like Midjourney and Stable Diffusion.

-Most AI portraits lean toward perfection—smooth skin, balanced lighting, flawless symmetry.

-This module intentionally pushes in the opposite direction: toward real skin, imperfect expression, uneven light, and a documentary approach to portraiture.